ksindi/implements/README.rst

 Usage
 -----

-With _implements_, implementation classes and interface classes must have their own independent class hierarchies.
+With implements, implementation classes and interface classes must have their own independent class hierarchies.
 Unlike common patterns, the implementation class must not inherit from an interface class.
 From version ``0.3.0`` and onwards, this condition is checked automatically and an error is raised on a violation.

 .. code-block:: python